- There are so many healthy benefits of blueberries and adding them to this muffin batter ensures you'll be taking advantage of all their benefits.

 Can you make these into Keto Blueberry Muffins?

-Of course!
-By change out a few ingredients such as the whole wheat flour and the oats and using almond flour you most definitely can make these muffins keto-friendly.
+Swap out a few ingredients such as the whole wheat flour and the oats by using almond flour you most definitely can make these muffins keto-friendly.

 Healthy Blueberry Muffins